welpo/RAVPower-FileHub-SD-Backup/README.md

 - Backup / sync to a secondary USB drives
 - Custom SD card folder names (advanced)

+## Caveats

+- This script is only tested with the WD01 Version of the Filehub - now discontinued.
+If you have a newer version use at your own discretion - let me know if it works
+- Filehub's is buggy in relation to timestamps - see manual fix below

 ---

 ## How to hack the Filehub embedded Linux